Floorp-Projects/Floorp/dom/media/test/external/README.md

    $ source foo/bin/activate #or `foo\Scripts\activate` on Windows
    ```

-* Install `firefox-media-tests` in development mode.
+* Install `external-media-tests` in development mode.
 (To get an environment that is closer to what is actually used in Mozilla's automation jobs, run `pip install -r requirements.txt` first.)

    ```sh
    $ python setup.py develop
    ```

-Now `firefox-media-tests` should be a recognized command.
-Try `firefox-media-tests --help` to see if it works.
+Now `external-media-tests` should be a recognized command.
+Try `external-media-tests --help` to see if it works.

 Running the Tests